 … the WFA CEO never even saw it, and when interviewed and I asked about it, he said WFA would never use “Reposition global warming as theory (not fact)” because it was too abstract and egg-headed for its rural audience.
 WFA’s communications director says that, unlike his CEO, he saw the page and had no idea how to “Reposition global warming as theory (not fact),” so he left it in the pile …

-This corroborates what was already reported back in Matt Wald’s 1991 New York Times article, where another person associated with the ICE campaign called the memo set (which also suggested name alternatives) “unsolicited and never used.”
+This corroborates what was already reported back in Matt Wald’s 1991 New York Times article, where another person associated with the ICE campaign called the memo set (which also suggested name alternatives) “unsolicited and not followed.”
 And it corroborates what Ross Gelbspan was told about the memo set’s targeting goal.

 See the problem?
 Al Gore says Exxon itself was guided by this “reposition global warming” strategy in efforts to orchestrate fake front group misinformation persuasion efforts.
 How can this be possible, if all but one of the key people accused of initially orchestrating it never even saw it, and the one who did was baffled by what the strategy meant?